Thyroid Function Test

 • weight gain

 Underactive thyroid symptoms in women may include changes to periods, causing them to become heavy or irregular.
-If you notice any changes in your menstruation, speak to your doctor.
+If you notice any changes in your menstrual cycle, consult your doctor.

 If an underactive thyroid is left untreated, it can lead to further complications, including hearing loss, anaemia or a slow heart rate.